 Compounding this critical issue, three weeks after the murders the police allowed the house to be burned down destroying everything, including the carpet with the killer’s footprints.
 Judge Binnie said this act of destruction made it impossible for David to ‘prove’ his innocence.

 2) Callinan failed to apply Bayesian probability reasoning

-The reality is that Fisher’s allegation that Binnie didn’t use Baysesian probability theory was just an excuse to reject his report – because Binnie didn’t give the Government the answer it wanted.
+The reality is that Fisher’s allegation that Binnie didn’t use Bayesian probability theory was just an excuse to reject his report – because Binnie didn’t give the Government the answer it wanted.
 Callinan did give them what they wanted – so they kept his report even though it contained the same procedural errors (as defined by Robert Fisher).
 If not using Bayesian probability theory was the justification for throwing out Binnie’s report, then Callinan’s should have been binned as well.

 Judge Binnie was allowed access to all relevant materials to help him conduct his investigation.
 Justice Callinan, on the other hand, was told not to read Ian Binnie’s report (para 21).
 He writes: “I may take into account any information which logically bears on the question of whether the applicant can prove himself Innocent of the charges of which he has now been acquitted.
 (However) I am not to consult or receive any information or submissions about the report made by the Honourable Mr Binnie.”
-How extraordinary that Mr Callinan was able to take into account any information except that provided by Justice Binnie.

 These are just some of the issues in Ian Callinan’s report that David’s legal team were going to contest if the Government had not paid him out.
 In the end the Government gave him $925,000 if he agreed not to pursue further legal action.
 David accepted the offer rather than drag the claim out any longer.